 As part of the restructuring activities discussed above, the Company sold its U.K. Tooling business and substantially all of the assets and liabilities of its Engineering Services business in the fourth quarter of 2018.
-These sales did not qualify for the reporting of discontinued operations within the consolidated financial statements.
-The Company incurred a loss of \$5.7 million associated with the sale of the U.K. Tooling business, which was included in loss on the sale of business on the Company's Consolidated Statements of Operations.
-Of the \$5.7 million loss on the sale of the U.K. Tooling business, \$1.7 million relates to the foreign currency translation reclassified from accumulated other comprehensive income (loss) to net income.
-Additionally, at December 31, 2018, \$0.2 million and \$2.3 million for the present value of note receivables were included in other current assets and other assets, respectively, on the Company's Consolidated Balance Sheets, for the amounts to be collected associated with the sale of the U.K. Tooling business.
-The Company incurred a loss of \$0.7 million associated with the sale of assets and liabilities of its Engineering Services business, which was included in net (gain) loss on the sale of substantially all of the assets and liabilities of its Engineering Services business, which was included in net (gain) loss on the sale of assets on the Company's Consolidated Statements of Operations.
+These divestitures did not qualify for the reporting of discontinued operations within the consolidated financial statements.
+In the year ended December 31, 2018, the Company incurred a loss of \$5.7 million associated with the sale of the U.K. Tooling business, which was included in loss on the sale of business on the Company's Consolidated Statements of Operations.
+Of the \$5.7 million loss on the sale of the U.K. Tooling business, \$1.7 million related to the foreign currency translation reclassified from accumulated other comprehensive income (loss) to net income.
+In the year ended December 31, 2018, for the remaining amounts to be collected on the sale of the U.K. Tooling business as this balance was deemed not likely to be collected.
+This charge was included in loss on the sale of business on the Company's Consolidated Statements of Operations.
+At December 31, 2018, the present value of these note receivables of \$0.2 million and \$2.3 million were included in other current assets and other assets, respectively, on the Company's Consolidated Shatements of December 31, 2018, the Company incurred a loss of \$0.7 million associated with the sale of substantially all of the assets and liabilities of its Engineering Services business, which was included in net loss (gain) on the sale of assets on the Company's Consolidated Statements of Operations and the sale of operations.